DigestYourFinances

 50/30/20 Budget

 There are so many tips and tricks, gurus, and books that teach you how you should manage your money.
 Clearly, there is more than just one way to do it.
-The 50/30/20 rule is a great way to help you budget your money and help you reach your financial goals!
-It might just be the strategy you were looking for!
+The 50/30/20 rule is a great way to help you budget your money and reach your financial goals — and it might just be the strategy you were looking for!
+It’s simple, it’s flexible, and unlike a 40-row spreadsheet, it’s something you can actually stick to for more than a week.

-Let’s take a minute to go through the different steps you need to take when using the 50/30/20 rule so that you can budget your money effectively and efficiently.
+Let’s take a minute to go through the different steps you need to take when using the 50/30/20 rule so that you can budget your money effectively and efficiently — and at the end, I’ll show you how to let the free money dashboard keep score for you so you’re not rebuilding the math every single month.

 What is the 50/30/20 Rule?